 Note.
 See Chapter 7 for ARNGUS and USAR transition enlistment and transfer packet composition and distribution.
 Upon completion of the reenlistment, the DD Form 4 and annexed documents will be distributed as follows:

-- a.
-Original.
-Complete with copies of all annexes; DA Form 4591; STP; forms specified in section II; copies of all RETAIN processing actions, cancellations, messages, IPPS-A processing records, and all additional related documents or notes.
-All documents will be retained in the servicing retention office, as outlined by ARIMS. - b.
+- b.
 Second copy.
 Scanned to iPERMS for permanent filing in the Soldier's AMHRR in accordance with AR 600-8-104. - c.
 Third copy.
 Given to the Soldier.